OakBricks/metacity-themes/README.md

 # metacity-themes

-This provides the standard Metacity themes that were once shipped with gnome-themes-standard and Metacity.
+This project provides the standard Metacity themes that were once shipped with gnome-themes-standard and Metacity.

-Targeted window managers:
-* Marco (GTK+ 2 version)
-* Marco (GTK+ 3 version)
-* Metacity (GTK+ 3 version)
+The aim is to maintain compatibility with the GTK+ 3 versions of Metacity and Marco.
+The themes should work with other window managers that support the Metacity theming standard, however these are not targeted.